CalvinChan1/TicTacToe/README.md

 Check out the Cloudwatch Logs.
 Depending on where you point the collector endpoint you'll need to check different logs. (fivestarsdev vs. nerfstars vs. fivestarsprod)

-Using nerfstars as an example, the collector + enricher live in "snowplow-nerfstars", whereas the enriched + bad streams live in "/aws/lambda/nerfstars-sp-(enriched/bad)".
+Using nerfstars as an example, the collector and enricher logs to `snowplow-nerfstars`, whereas the enriched and bad streams log to `/aws/lambda/nerfstars-sp-(enriched/bad)`.

 You'll be able to see the events streaming in, and what stream they end up in if you're looking at the collector/enricher.